solid/authentication-panel/HttpSignature.md

 This also can be cached.
 If the URL is relative it will be found on Resource Server.
 If the URL is remote it may need to be fetched.
-If the URL is enclosed in `>` and `<` and a P2P extension is available the server can request the credential from the client directly using the same connection opened in (3).
+If the URL is enclosed in `>` and `<` and a P2P extension is available, the server can request the credential from the client directly using the same connection opened in (3).

 ### Linking a WebKey to a WebID